julianlam/feps/fep/ef61/fep-ef61.md

 POST https://social.example/.well-known/apgateway/did:key:z6MkrJVnaZkeFzdQyMZu1cgjg7k1pZZ6pvBQ7XJPt4swbTQ2/actor/inbox
 ```

-If a server does not accept deliveries on behalf of an actor, it MUST return `405 Method Not Allowed`.
+Delivered activities might be not portable.
+If delivered activity is portable (has `ap://` identifier), the server MUST verify its [FEP-8b32] integrity proof.
+If the server does not accept deliveries on behalf of an actor, it MUST return `405 Method Not Allowed`.

 ActivityPub clients MAY follow [FEP-ae97][FEP-ae97] to publish activities.
 In this case, the client MAY deliver signed activity to multiple outboxes, located on different servers.

 Upon receiving an activity in actor's outbox, server SHOULD forward it to outboxes located on other servers where actor's data is stored.
+An activity MUST NOT be forwarded from outbox more than once.

 Upon receiving an activity in actor's inbox, server SHOULD forward it to inboxes located on other servers where actor's data is stored.

+### Collections

+Collections associated with portable actors (such as inbox and outbox collections) MAY not have [FEP-8b32] integrity proofs.
+Consuming implementations MUST NOT process unsecured collections retrieved from servers that are not listed in the `gateways` array of the actor document.

 ## Portable objects